 Front Left

 To the right of the working side drop down selector, there is a check-box.
-This will change the sprite previews of the clear points when the door spawner is selected, showing only the currently “active” clear point array with colours.
+This will change the sprite previews of the clear points when the door is selected, showing only the currently “active” clear point array with colours.

 In the tool, press the